BenchCI Documentation¶

 ↓

-Results, logs, artifacts, and evidence reports return to CI/dashboard
+Results, logs, artifacts, and evidence return to CI/dashboard

 You can start locally, then move the same test model to a remote Agent or BenchCI Cloud.